-From mid-teens to mid-forties I was always coupled one way or another.
-They were turbulent romances, the most contentious aspect being my apparent commitment-phobia.
-I didn’t like that designation implying that I was a standard bloke afraid to commit.
+From mid-teens to mid-forties I was invariably coupled.
+These were usually turbulent romances, the most contentious aspect being my apparent fear of commitment.
+I didn’t like that designation implying that I was a standard bloke reluctant.
 I was far from standard in masculinity, often to my detriment, and I took commitment seriously.

-Yet I was prone to promiscuity, seemingly never wanting to settle.
-There are a few reasons for that, the most obvious one being that I was never with the right woman at the right time.
-That none of my partners felt sufficiently compatible would've resulted in miserable marriages with messy dissolutions.
-My phobia doubtless did them a favour.
+I was prone to promiscuity however, seemingly never wanting to settle.
+I suggest many reasons for that, the most obvious one being that I was never with the right woman at the right time.
+That none of my partners felt sufficiently compatible I think would've resulted in miserable marriages with messy dissolutions.
+My so called phobia ultimately did a favour to all concerned.

 Neither did I like the possessiveness associated with couple culture.
 I saw how ruthless people could be getting their partner.
 And although the women were more for monogamy than I was they could ignore the rules too when they wanted to.
-Just for sex would’ve been one thing but they were invariably in it for more than that which meant putting the boot into another woman’s agenda.
-Together with my infidelities it was ruthless behaviour all round and paints a picture that would shock the faint-hearted.
+Just for sex would’ve been one thing but most were looking for more than that even if it meant putting the boot into another woman’s agenda.
+It was ruthless behaviour all round and paints a picture that could trouble the faint-hearted.

-Although I can offer explanations for being non-committal I think that had I been lucky in finding “the right person” then the arch infidel in me might have atrophied for the sake of that one quality connection.
-Despite the affairs, that was my holy grail for a long time: the search for a soulmate.
+Although I offer explanations for being non-committal I imagine that had I been lucky in finding “the right person” then the arch infidel in me might have atrophied for the sake of that one quality connection.
+Despite the affairs, that was actually my holy grail for a long time: the search for a soulmate.